mrled/hugo-theme-cistercian/readme.md

 theme = ["cistercian", "your-theme-here"]
 ```

-Third, add the theme's head partial to the `<head>` element of any page which should display Cistercian numerals.
+### 3. Add the theme's head partial to the `<head>` element

+You can do this site-wide if you like, or just for the `<head>` of any page which will display Cistercian numerals.
 (Typically you'll need to do this in your site's theme somehow.)

 ```go-html-template
 <head>